-Chiang Mai is renowned for excellent shopping and down by the Riverside visitors can find some unique boutiques stocking handicrafts and one off antiques that make stunning mementos of your time in Thailand.
+The best shopping in Chiang Mai Riverside includes a mix of markets and unique boutiques.
+The area is rich with local handicraft stores, where you can pick up one-of-a-kind souvenirs at excellent prices.
 Thanks to the close proximity of the northern hill tribes, there is a mix of styles here with Burmese, Shan, Thai and Laos influences.
 Antique stores are common, but there are also several markets where you can shop like a local for everything from freshly baked desserts to flowers picked from the mountains only hours ago.

 If you are looking for handmade clothing, traditional textiles, or unique souvenirs then you will not leave empty handed as some of the best shopping in Chiang Mai can be found along the banks of the Mae Ping.
-Here is our guide to the ten best shops in Chiang Mai Riverside:
+This guide to the best places to shop in Chiang Mai Riverside will give you some ideas of great places to start your bargain hunts.

 - Wat Doi Suthep & Hmong Hill-Tribe Village